GodwinUjeen/pizza_ordering_app/README.md

-# pizzato
+# Pizza Ordering App

-A new Flutter application.
+A simple Pizza Ordering Application made for Android and iOS created with Flutter and Dart.

 ## Getting Started